awerenne/multi-robot-mapping/README.md

     <img width="400" src="gifs/gif-right.gif">
 </p>

 The left-part of the animation above shows a live screen recording of the master constructing the map, corresponding to the robot exploration performed (displayed in the right-part).
 A video of the complete demonstration can be found [here](https://www.youtube.com/watch?v=w8zaz-Xr6bw&t=6s).
 The implementation and results are described in the [report](https://awerenne.github.io/files/pp-report.pdf).
+The different steps of the construction of the robots are documented [here](https://github.com/awerenne/multi-robot-mapping/blob/master/construction/README.md).

 ## Simulator
 Testing the mapping algorithm with the exploration being performed by physical robots would have been time-consuming.
 Instead, the exploration was simulated on random environments.